ycadosh/roojoom-eks-novasonic-deployment/.github/SETUP.md

 # GitHub Actions Setup Guide

-This guide helps you configure GitHub Actions for automated deployment of the Pipecat ECS application.
+This guide helps you configure GitHub Actions for automated deployment of the Pipecat Voice AI Agent on AWS (ECS or EKS).

 ## Required Repository Secrets